Probing imbalanced Weyl nodes in two-dimensional anisotropic Weyl semimetal via optical conductivity: Model Hamiltonian and energy spectrum

-where $D_0=k_F/2\pi^2v_F$ and dimensionless momentum component $\tilde{k}_x=k_x/k_F$, with $k_F$ as the typical Fermi momentum wave vector for $2$D electron system.
-The band structure of tilted and non-tilted SD material along $k_x$ direction( at $k_y=0$) and DOS corresponding to them are shown in Fig.~\ref{fig:dos}.
-In the case of non-tilted SD material, the DOS increases almost linearly with chemical potential and attains peak exactly at the point where $\partial E/\partial k_x=0 $ (see Fig.~\ref{fig:dos} (b)).
-While in tilted case, the DOS exhibits a non-zero constant value in between the two Weyl nodes in energy space, and then attain peaks at the band edges before decreasing again.
-It is because in the tilted case, when the chemical potential is placed at zero, two nodes of the SD system behaves differently and contribute to the non-zero DOS.
-Also, the constant DOS between the two nodes can be attributed to the fact when the chemical potential is varied from one node to other in energy space, the individual contributions from the two nodes counteract each other, resulting in a constant DOS.
-Further, presence of two kinks at $\pm v_t\sqrt{\delta_0/\alpha}$ correspond to two imbalanced nodes as seen in Fig.~\ref{fig:dos}(d).
+where $D_0=k_F/2\pi^2v_F$, $\Theta(..)$ is Heaviside step function, and the $x$-component of momentum is normalized as $k_x\rightarrow k_x/k_F$ with $k_F$ being the typical Fermi momentum wave vector for a standard $2$D electronic system.
+The band structure of tilted and non-tilted SD material along the quadratic direction (at $k_y=0$) and the numerically computed corresponding DOS by using Eq.~(\ref{dds}) are presented in Fig.~\ref{fig:dos}.
+In the case of non-tilted SD material, the DOS increases almost linearly with energy and attains a peak exactly at the point where $\partial E/\partial k_x=0 $ (see Fig.~\ref{fig:dos} (b)).
+While in tilted case, the DOS exhibits a non-zero constant value in between the two Weyl nodes in energy space, and then attains peaks at the band edges before decreasing again.
+It is because in the tilted case, when the chemical potential is placed at zero, two nodes of the SD system behave differently and contribute to the non-zero DOS.
+The constant DOS between the two nodes can be attributed to the fact that when the chemical potential is varied from one node to another in energy space, the individual contributions from these two nodes cancel each other, resulting in a constant DOS.
+Further, the presence of two kinks at $\pm v_t\sqrt{\delta_0/\alpha}$ corresponds to the two imbalanced nodes as seen in Fig.~\ref{fig:dos}(d).